Uplift » How a Lawsuit Happens – a Chronology

 THE ATTORNEY FILES A SUMMONS AND COMPLAINT

 This is when the lawsuit is officially launched.
 Since the case could not be settled between the two parties, it is now going to go to court to determine the outcome.
-The complaint lists out all the claims that the plaintiff is making.
+The complaint lists all the claims that the plaintiff is making.

 THE DEFENDANT ANSWERS THE COMPLAINT